 Best time to visit Rome

-I find that going in October is what do in Rome to be able to enjoy great weather, less tourists and all that the city has to offer.
+Going in October is what do in Rome to be able to enjoy great weather, less tourists and all that the city has to offer.

 Have you ever been to Rome?
 What are your recommendations on things to do in Rome?
-Do you have any tips to avoid the lines at tourist attractions in Rome?

 Pin It For Later!